-- 1. Reduce residential developments by 70% and non-residential developments by 30% below the maximum allowable TIF. - It was determined that these reductions ensure that the City maintains development feasibility while offering competitive rates with surrounding cities. - 2.
-Reduce the fee for multi-family, retail, and office developments by 100%. - These land uses were hit the hardest from the pandemic and are still recovering; additionally, CAI prepared a financial feasibility analysis that demonstrated that a traffic impact fee at this time may disincentivize development of these land uses in the City.
-As a result, it is recommended to reduce the TIFs for these land uses by 100% to allow more time for these types of development to recover from the pandemic.
-The reduction of these development types will be revisited after a three (3) year monitoring period. - 3.
+- 3. Reduce the fee for multi-family residential (excluding townhomes), retail, and office developments by 100%. - These land uses were hit the hardest from the pandemic and are still recovering; additionally, CAI prepared a financial feasibility analysis that demonstrated that a traffic impact fee at this time may disincentivize development of these land uses in the City.
+As a result, it is recommended to reduce traffic impact fees for these land uses by 100% to allow more time for these types of development to recover from the pandemic.
+The reduction of these development types will be revisited after a three (3) year monitoring period. - 4.
 Include an automatic annual construction inflation index adjustment. - The cost of construction materials normally increases annually due to inflation an issue that contractors faced even prior to the pandemic.
-Building materials supply chains have been interrupted and labor has become scarce increasing the magnitude of construction inflation costs due to the pandemic.
-It is typical practice for local jurisdictions to adjust fees annually based on the California Construction Cost Index for the San Francisco Bay Area published by the Engineering News Record. - 4.
+Building materials supply chains have been interrupted and labor has become scarce increasing the magnitude of construction inflation costs due to the pandemic. t is typical practice for local jurisdictions to adjust fees annually based on the California Construction Cost Index for the San Francisco Bay Area published by the Engineering News Record. - 5.
 Revisit TIF reductions in the Master Fee Schedule after three (3) years. - Three years seems like the appropriate amount of time to revisit the TIF program as to whether the reductions should be extended or modified.
 The reductions may be adjusted due to changes in proposed improvements and traffic patterns that are expected to change in the upcoming years from employers allowing employees to telecommute.

-A summary of staff recommendations is presented in Table 2 and codified in the draft Ordinance in Attachment III.
+A summary of staff recommendations is presented in Table 2.